paulmacovei/s3CMD-Project/installingS3CMD.md

   - sudo python setup.py install
   - Enter root (sudo) password when prompted
-- After install is finished, remove installation files 	cd /var/tmp
+- After install is finished, remove installation files
+  - cd /var/tmp
-	sudo rm s3 -rf
+  - sudo rm s3 -rf

 ## Configure
-•	s3cmd - -configure
+s3cmd --configure
-•	Type in Access Key of AWS account when prompted o	Created when setting up AWS account, need admin to provide
+Type in Access Key of AWS account when prompted
-•	Type in Secret Access Key of AWS account when prompted o	Created when setting up AWS account, need admin to provide
+- Created when setting up AWS account, need admin to provide Type in Secret Access Key of AWS account when prompted
-•	Press [Enter] key when prompted for default region
-•	Create encryption password
+- Created when setting up AWS account, need admin to provide Press [Enter] key when prompted for default region Create encryption password
-o	*Text not hidden*
+- *Text not hidden*
-•	Press [Enter] key when prompted for path to GPG program
-•	Press [Enter] key when prompted to use HTTPS protocol
-•	Press [Enter] key when prompted for HTTP proxy path
-•	Type in “Y” when prompted to test setup
+Press [Enter] key when prompted for path to GPG program Press [Enter] key when prompted to use HTTPS protocol Press [Enter] key when prompted for HTTP proxy path Type in “Y” when prompted to test setup
-•	Confirm that test worked
+Confirm that test worked
-o	If not, troubleshoot by making sure AWS account access set up properly and the Access keys are correct and type in “N” and then type in “n” o	If yes, type in “y” to finish configuration
+- If not, troubleshoot by making sure AWS account access set up properly and the Access keys are correct and type in “N” and then type in “n”
-Use
+- If yes, type in “y” to finish configuration

+## Usage
-•	To list all objects or buckets o	s3cmd ls
+To list all objects or buckets
+- s3cmd ls
-•	To list all objects inside of buckets o	s3cmd la
+To list all objects inside of buckets
+- s3cmd la
-•	To download an object from bucket to local VM Hard Drive o	Navigate over to directory you want to save file (through cd) 	i.e cd /home o	s3cmd get s3://bucket_name//object_name
+To download an object from bucket to local VM Hard Drive
+- Navigate over to directory you want to save file (through cd)
+- i.e cd /home
+- s3cmd get s3://bucket_name//object_name
-	Or just s3cmd get s3://bucket_name/ for whole bucket
+- Or just s3cmd get s3://bucket_name/ for whole bucket

 ## Command List for S3cmd
 •	https://linux.die.net/man/1/s3cmd